Whoop

 This test measures the concentration of follicle-stimulating hormone in your blood.
 FSH is released by the pituitary gland and stimulates the ovaries to produce eggs or the testes to produce sperm.
 Your healthcare provider may interpret FSH alongside LH and sex hormones for context.

-For athletes, FSH levels may reflect whether intense training is suppressing the reproductive axis.
+For active individuals, FSH levels may reflect whether intense training is suppressing the reproductive axis.
 Low levels could suggest hypothalamic suppression from overtraining or energy deficiency.
 Monitoring FSH with your healthcare provider may help balance performance goals with long-term hormonal health.

 Your healthcare provider may recommend FSH testing when evaluating fertility, investigating irregular or absent menstrual periods, assessing menopausal status, or examining delayed puberty.
 For women, testing is typically performed early in the menstrual cycle.
 Consult your provider for timing advice.